 - The Toyota Camry is a relatively inexpensive Toyota that maintains its image of the manufacturer with its reliability.

 - Subaru Forester is an affordable crossover that is stored in the family for a long time by about 11.7% of buyers.

-- The Nissan Frontier is an analogue of the famous Nissan Navara, which appears 1.6 times more often than most other cars among the "long-lived" ones.
+- The Nissan Frontier is an analogue of the Nissan Navara, which is 1.6 times more likely to be among the "long-lived" than most other cars.

 - Volkswagen Golf is the only European rating representative.
 Every tenth American leaves him in his garage for a decade and a half.